-Since 2016, financing and treasury activities in the Group have been managed by a global treasury function through the use of an Australian entity to manage relationships with the market.
+Financing and treasury activities in the Group are managed by a global treasury function through the use of an Australian entity to manage relationships with the market.

 Investment management

 QBE's investment management activities are managed on a global basis by a Group investments team in accordance with investment mandates agreed with each operating entity.